Laboratory of Wastewater Management and Treatment Technologies

 SUBJECTS

-Compulsory courses
+Compulsory courses include:

-– Drinking Water Treatment Technologies
+• Drinking Water Treatment Technologies (L)

-– Control and Process Optimization in WWTP
+• Process Control and Optimization in Wastewater Treatment Plants

-Elective courses
+II) Elective

-– Special and Advanced Processes in WWTP
+• Special and Advanced Processes in Wastewater Treatment Plants (L)

 RESEARCH PROJECTS